-In previous posts in our Solar + Storage Series we explained why and when it makes sense to combine solar + energy storage and the trade-offs of AC versus DC coupled systems as well as colocated versus standalone systems.
+In previous posts in our Solar + Energy Storage series we explained why and when it makes sense to combine solar + energy storage and the trade-offs of AC versus DC coupled systems as well as co-located versus standalone systems.

 With this foundation, let’s now explore the considerations for determining the optimal storage-to-solar ratio.

 What is the problem you are trying to solve with energy storage?

 The first question to ask yourself when sizing energy storage for a solar project is “What is the problem I am trying to solve with storage?”
 If you cannot answer that question, it’s impossible to optimally size storage.
 Usually the problem you are trying to solve falls into one of three buckets:

 A. Plant stability: I need to stabilize the output of variable renewable energy plants in order to connect to the grid (e.g. Puerto Rico’s minimum technical requirements for solar)

 B. Grid stability: I need to provide grid services (e.g. ancillary services) to stabilize the grid or want to increase the revenue potential from the project.

 C. Firm renewable energy or peaking capacity: I need to be able to deliver firm energy commitments during certain hours of the day (i.e. dispatchable solar).